-competition in the market for Internet services;

-the Company's limited operating history as an ISP;

-- the Company's reliance on third parties to provide maintenance and support services for the Company's ATM+IP network; - the Company's reliance on third-party proprietary technology to provide certain services to the Company's customers, including, among others, software applications, Web hosting services and VOIP services; - the Company's ability to recruit and retain qualified technical, engineering and other personnel in a highly competitive market; - the Company's ability to adapt and react to rapid changes in technology related to the Internet business; - uncertainty relating to the continuation of the adoption of the Internet as a medium of commerce and communications; - vulnerability to unauthorized access, computer viruses and other disruptive problems due to the accidental or intentional actions of others; - adverse regulatory developments; - the potential liability for information disseminated over the Company's network; and - the Company's need to manage the growth of its Internet business, including the need to enter into agreements with other providers of infrastructure capacity and equipment and to acquire other ISPs and Internet-related businesses on acceptable terms.
+- competition in the market for Internet services; - the Company's limited operating history as an ISP; - the Company's reliance on third parties to provide maintenance and support services for the Company's ATM+IP network; - the Company's reliance on third-party proprietary technology to provide certain services to the Company's customers, including, among others, software applications, Web hosting services and VOIP services; - the Company's ability to recruit and retain qualified technical, engineering and other personnel in a highly competitive market; - the Company's ability to adapt and react to rapid changes in technology related to the Internet business; - uncertainty relating to the continuation of the adoption of the Internet as a medium of commerce and communications; - vulnerability to unauthorized access, computer viruses and other disruptive problems due to the accidental or intentional actions of others; - adverse regulatory developments; - the potential liability for information disseminated over the Company's network; and - the Company's need to manage the growth of its Internet business, including the need to enter into agreements with other providers of infrastructure capacity and equipment and to acquire other ISPs and Internet-related businesses on acceptable terms.

 Finally, the Company expects to incur operating losses and negative cash flow from its Internet and data business as the Company expands, builds out and upgrades this part of the business.
-Any such losses and negative cash flow are expected to partially offset the expected positive cash flow generated by the voice business and effectively reduce the overall cash flow of the Company as a whole.
+Any such losses and negative cash flow are expected to partially offset the expected positive cash flow generated by the voice business and effectively reduce the overall cash flow of the Company as a whole, although there can be no assurance that such positive cash flow will develop as anticipated or be sufficient to satisfy overall debt service and operating requirements.

 Managing Rapid Growth.
 The Company's strategy of rapid growth has placed, and is expected to continue to place, a significant strain on the Company.
-In order to manage its growth effectively, the

-Company must continue to implement and improve its operational and financial systems and controls, purchase and utilize additional transmission facilities, and expand, train and manage its employees, all within a rapidly-changing regulatory environment.
+In order to manage its growth effectively, the Company must continue to implement and improve its operational and financial systems and controls, purchase and utilize additional transmission facilities, and expand, train and manage its employees, all within a rapidly-changing regulatory environment.
 Inaccuracies in the Company's forecast of traffic could result in insufficient or excessive transmission facilities and disproportionate fixed expenses.

 Historical and Future Operating Losses; Negative EBITDA; Net Losses.
 Since inception, the Company had cumulative negative cash flow from operating activities and cumulative negative EBITDA.
-In addition, the Company incurred net losses since inception and has an accumulated deficit of approximately \$385 million as of March 31, 2001.
+In addition, the Company incurred net losses since inception and has an accumulated deficit of approximately \$269 million as of June 30, 2001.
 The Company expects to continue to incur additional operating losses and negative cash flow as it expands its operations and continues to build-out and upgrade its network.
 There can be no assurance that the Company's revenue will grow or be sustained in future periods or that it will be able to achieve or sustain profitability or positive cash flow from operations in any future period.